Syuxtun Village: History

-As of 1782, the area known as Burton Mound was "one of the largest Chumash villages on the South Coast."
+As of 1782, the site was "one of the largest Chumash villages on the South Coast."
 The village, then called Syujtun, or Syuxtun, was visited by Gaspar de Portolà around August 1769.
 Portolà's party stated that the village was the largest out of all they visited up to that point, and that at least 600 people lived there.
 A party member stated: "In no other place had we met natives so affectionate and good natured."

 The entire village had disappeared by the early 1830s.
 By 1800, there were about 120 people living there.
 Most of the Chumash had died from Spanish introduced diseases or become "members" of Mission Santa Barbara.
 A large building was built on site, which stored hide made from cattle.
 The property was bought by Joseph John Chapman in 1833.
 He was a former employee of Hippolyte Bouchard.
 Chapman helped construct Mission San Gabriel Arcángel.
 In 1860, the property was purchased by Lewis T. Burton.
+According to Walter A. Hawley, "Formerly large numbers of otter existed in the waters of Santa Barbara Channel, and as their skins were of a finer quality than the skins of those found elsewhere on the coast, they were hunted persistently by both Russians and Americans.
+Among the latter was Louis F. Burton, who arrived in 1831 and subsequently married Antonia Carrillo.
+He was a well-known hunter and trapper, and for years lived in a picturesque adobe overlooking the ocean from the crest of Burton's Mound, which was named after him."
 Burton became a major figure in Santa Barbara, opening a series of businesses in the town, including a post office, general store, and orchards.
 He died in 1879.